peter-dubravec/ToDo-API/readme.md

 You can visit API documentation on route "/api-docs/"

-To access authorized routes, you must include a Bearer Token in the authorization header.
+To access authorized routes, you must include a Bearer Token in the request in the form - Bearer <accesstoken>.